 - If your little one is asleep, sit back, relax and have a wine!

-Transit and arrivals
+Transit and arrivals when travelling with baby

 - Complete your arrivals card in advance.

 - Make sure to declare baby food if necessary.

 - Some airports provide courtesy buggies for transit.